 Directions to the Louvre: From the Bateaux-Mouches docks and with the aid of a map or GPS, walk to the Champs-Elysées Clemenceau metro station.
 Take line 1 to Palais-Royale/Musee du Louvre and follow signs to the Louvre museum entrance outside the glass pyramid.

-For visitor information and tips on how to make the most of the Louvre and its breathtaking collections of classical art, visit our complete guide.
-And remember-- you can't see it all in one or two hours, which is what this tour allows.
+Remember-- you can't see it all in one or two hours, which is what this tour allows.
 Pick one wing that intrigues you-- perhaps two if you're a fast walker.
 Tip: Choose something other than the wing housing Mona Lisa.
-It's underwhelming, and almost... invariably overcrowded.
+It's underwhelming, and almost invariably overcrowded.

 Directions to the Musee d'Orsay: Following your cruise, and again referring to a map or GPS, walk to Pont de l'Alma/Quai du Musee Branly RER (commuter train) station, and take line C east to the Gare du Musee d'Orsay stop; follow signs to the museum entrance.